- iGrad Online Portal

 The USC Credit Union (USCCU) is dedicated to helping you plan your financial future.
 USCCU offers free student banking services to currently enrolled students including student checking, savings accounts, home banking, and more.
 See the Student Banking Services page for more information.
 To learn more about becoming a member as an international student, see the USCCU’s International Students page.

 USC Financial Aid Office

 The USC Financial Aid Office is your one-stop for information regarding your financial aid package.
 The Net Price Calculator will estimate your costs for undergraduate tuition and expenses, as well as your potential eligibility for need-based financial aid based on individual circumstances.
-Financial Aid and Scholarships is a great resource in looking to supplement your financial aid package by identifying and applying to additional grants and scholarships. iGrad provides money management tips and advising regarding your federal loans, including information about grace periods and repayment plan options.
+Financial Aid and Scholarships is a great resource in looking to supplement your financial aid package by identifying and applying for additional grants and scholarships.

 USC’s Online Scholarship System

 Several financing options exist to help you pay your USC expenses.
-We encourage you to take advantage of the financial resources USC has to offer, such as USC’s online scholarship system Academicworks.
+We encourage you to take advantage of the financial resources USC has to offer, such as USC’s online scholarship system Scholarship Universe.
 Financial aid advisors are available by phone, e-mail, or in person.
 For more information, visit financialaid.usc.edu/contactfao.

 USC Personal Finance Clubs & Organizations

 Moneythink USC teaches financial literacy and college readiness to local high school students.
 Their mentors work one-on-one with students to provide them information regarding personal checking and savings accounts, mortgages, investment portfolios, and other crucial finance subjects.